What is Epstein-Barr Virus (EBV)?

 About 90-95% of the population carries antibodies to it but most don’t have symptoms or reinfections.
 For those that do, however, it can mean serious health issues that can affect their whole life.

 How do you get Epstein-Barr Virus?

 Glandular fever, or the acute phase of EBV, also known as the ‘kissing disease” is mainly spread through saliva.
-It can also be spread through blood, but this is much less likely.
+It can also be spread through other bodily fluids like blood and semen, but this is less likely.
 Many people aren’t even aware they’ve had glandular fever or that they carry the virus but on testing they have antibodies and these people can also reactivate.